adegtyarev/docker-exim/README.md

 ## Quick start

-Create a new container which will keep mail queue and log volumes:
+Create a new container named `maildata` which will keep mail queue and log
+volumes:

     $ docker create --name maildata adegtyarev/exim

-Run Exim in a new container:
+Run Exim in a container with name `exim`:

-    $ docker run --name exim --volumes-from maildata -d exim
+    $ docker run --name exim --volumes-from maildata -d adegtyarev/exim

-The sever now should be up and ready.
+The server now should be up and ready.

 ## Configuration